Community Health Education

 Health Education Request Form

-(1) One-time workshops: Nutrition educators offer recipe demonstrations and nutrition lessons during a 20-60-minute session.
-Guests are offered samples of prepared recipes, with a focus on fruits and vegetables.
+(1) One-time workshops: Recipe demonstrations and/or nutrition lessons during a 20-60-minute session.
+Guests may be offered samples of prepared recipes, with a focus on fruits and vegetables.

-(2) Series of workshops: Cooking Together is a series of in-person or virtual sessions that support groups of individuals and/or families in their development of cooking skills and exploration of food.
-Classes are 60-90 minutes with a health educator.
+(2) Series of workshops: A series of in-person or virtual sessions that support groups of individuals and/or families in their development of cooking skills and exploration of food.
+Classes are 60 minutes.